Types of Bullies

 Lacks empathy for others.
-Has low degree of anxiety about consequences.
+Has a low degree of anxiety about consequences.
 Narcissistic need to feel omnipotent.
-May appear to have a high self esteem but it is actually a brittle narcissism.
+May appear to have high self-esteem but it is actually a brittle narcissism.

-May have low self esteem or be depressed.
+May have low self-esteem or be depressed.
 Influenced by the surrounding social climate.
 May use whining or tattling or be manipulative.
 Often responds well to a change in the culture of the classroom or social setting.
 If depressed may need other intervention.

 He is less likely to be part of a gang.
 His bullying is more spontaneous and may appear more random.
 He has difficulty restraining himself from the behavior even when authorities are likely to impose consequences.
-He may have AD/HD.
+He may have ADHD.
 He may respond to medications and behavioral treatment and social skills training.
 He is also likely to be bullied.

 If bullying is a deliberate act, this individual might not be included.
 The behavior may be offensive because the individual does not realize that his actions are upsetting the victim.
 If someone patiently and compassionately explains the situation, the individual will change the behavior.
 Sometimes social skills need to be taught.
 There is some overlap with the impulsive bully.

-- Identifies with bully and may help.
-Enjoys the bullying.
+- Identifies with the bully and may help.
+Enjoys bullying.

-- Identifies with victim and feels immobilize
+- Identifies with the victim and feels immobilized.

 - Avoids the situation or tries to minimize it.